ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 import { Plugin } from '@ckeditor/ckeditor5-core';
 ```

-If you run the command below, the `ckeditor5-rules/require-file-extensions-in-imports` eslint rule should fix most if not all of the issues related to missing file extensions.
+If you run the following command, the `ckeditor5-rules/require-file-extensions-in-imports` eslint rule should fix most, if not all, problems related to missing file extensions.

 ```bash
 npm run lint -- --fix